andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 I peel open an eyelid and muster the strength for a mumbled "yeah."

-"Sorry, but it's time to start rehearsal," Mark coyly remarks behind a Cheshire cat smile that I will become intimately familiar with over the course of the next two weeks.
+"Sorry, but it's time to start rehearsal," Mark coyly remarks behind a Cheshire cat smile that I'll soon become intimately familiar with.

 I scrape myself off the floor, still reeling from
 <a href="/traveler/2023_05-scandinavia.html" target="_blank" rel="noopener noreferrer">3 weeks in Scandinavia</a>.
-I just flew into Durham late last night and worked all day today so my batteries are are running on emergency reserve.
+I landed in Durham late last night and worked all day today so my batteries are are running on emergency reserve.

 During the two months between the audition and the start of rehearsals Mark sent